 NCI Dictionary of Cancer Terms

-A drug used with docetaxel to treat non-small cell lung cancer (NSCLC) that has spread to other parts of the body.
-It is also used alone or with paclitaxel to treat cancer of the stomach or gastroesophageal junction (area where the esophagus connects to the stomach) that is advanced or has spread to other parts of the body.
-IMC-1121B is used in patients whose cancer has gotten worse after treatment with other anticancer drugs.
+A drug used with other drugs to treat colorectal cancer and non-small cell lung cancer that have spread to other parts of the body.
+It is used alone or with another drug to treat cancer of the stomach or gastroesophageal junction (area where the esophagus connects to the stomach) that is advanced or has spread to other parts of the body.
 It is also being studied in the treatment of other types of cancer.
 IMC-1121B binds to receptors for a protein called vascular endothelial growth factor (VEGF), which may be found on some types of cancer cells.
 This may prevent the growth of new blood vessels that tumors need to grow.
 IMC-1121B is a type of antiangiogenesis agent and a type of monoclonal antibody.
 Also called anti-VEGFR-2 fully human monoclonal antibody IMC-1121B, Cyramza, and ramucirumab.